 In the 2012–13 State Budget, the Western Australian Government announced a Mineral Royalty Rate Analysis to review Western Australia’s royalty arrangements.
-This review was conducted jointly by the departments of State Development and Mines and Petroleum, and was released to the public on 25 March 2015.
+This review was conducted jointly by the departments of Jobs, Tourism, Science and Innovation, and Mines, Industry Regulation and Safety , and was released to the public on 25 March 2015.

 The final report and the government's response to the report are both available online.